robert-j-webb/stackedit/safe eval.md

 ### ```[0-9 . (.+) +-/*]``` Arithmetic

 0-9 and arithmetic operators allow us to create constants and apply arithmetic operations on them.
-The `.+` means there needs to be at least one character inbetween the parenthesis to avoid function calls.
+The `.+` means there needs to be at least one character in-between the parenthesis to avoid function calls.

 ### ```[><=!&|]``` Boolean Expressions